wiese/ApproximateDateTime/README.md

 By default, if no year is explicitly *whitelist*ed, the current year will be used.

 ### Clue precedence
-Clues with higher precision (i.e. more detailed units set) overrule the one with lower precision.
-Within the same clue precision the following clue precedence is applied
+The following clue precedence is applied (higher beats lower)
 1. Blacklist
 2. Whitelist
   1. Plain whitelist data points — surely, multiple can be specified